tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   since the quality of such a mesh for numerical solution can be extremely poor, the use of the mesh with a solver typically fails.
-That is the reason to have quality parameters, and it also means that practically always there is a compromise between the numerical quality of the mesh and the quality of snapping/layering.
+That is the reason to have quality parameters, and it also means that **practically always there is a compromise between the numerical quality of the mesh and the quality of snapping/layering**.

   Note that mesh quality parameters below are hidden when this option is enabled.
 A warning text above *Export* button appears when this